-No board member will take unfair advantage of anyone through illegal conduct, manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice.
+No board member will take unfair advantage of anyone through illegal conduct, manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.

 The Board accommodates and respects different opinions and perspectives and disagreements must proceed only by rational debate.
-Board members will not thwart rational debate by verbal or physical violence or intimidation.
+Board members will not thwart rational debate by verbal or physical violence, or intimidation.
 Board members will not verbally abuse, vilify, or belittle other individuals either directly or indirectly.

-Board members will ensure that they refrain from discriminating against or harassing anyone on the grounds of race, religious belief, colour, gender, sexual orientation, gender identity, gender expression, physical disability, mental disability, marital status, family status, source of income, age, ancestry or place of origin or other grounds as prohibited under applicable laws.
-[Alberta Human Rights Act.]
+Board members will refrain from discriminating against or harassing anyone on the grounds of race, religious belief, colour, gender, sexual orientation, gender identity, gender expression, physical disability, mental disability, marital status, family status, source of income, age, ancestry or place of origin or other grounds as prohibited under the Alberta Human Rights Act.

-Board members shall ensure that they refrain from engaging in a course of vexatious comment or conduct, which could include but is not limited to gestures, remarks, jokes, taunting, innuendo, display of offensive materials, electronic distribution of offensive material, hazing, stalking, or other acts that is known or ought to be reasonably known to be unwelcome to the person or persons to whom the course of comment or conduct is directed.
+Board members will refrain from engaging in a course of vexatious comment or conduct, which could include but is not limited to gestures, remarks, jokes, taunting, innuendo, display of offensive materials, electronic distribution of offensive material, hazing, stalking, or other acts that is known or ought to be reasonably known to be unwelcome to the person or persons to whom the comment or conduct is directed.

-Board members have a duty to take reasonable care to avoid causing harm (including physical and emotional harm) to anyone.
+Board members have a duty to take reasonable care to avoid causing harm (including physical and emotional) to anyone.

 Board members who supervise other board members must treat them fairly and afford them equality of opportunity, maintain open and honest communication with them, and ensure that they understand performance standards expected of them.
-Evaluations of board members' performance shall be undertaken objectively and without bias.
+Evaluations of board members' performance will be undertaken objectively and without bias.

-The Board supports board members being involved in community-based work where they will grow personally and/or professionally and/or where the college will benefit from such involvement.
+The Board supports members involved in community-based work where they will grow personally and/or professionally and/or where the college will benefit from such involvement.
 This includes volunteer work, board work (volunteer or paid) or committee involvement.